hpcleuven/iRODS-User-Training/07_Rules_Handson_User-Training.md

 You can also ask the user for input by setting the value of the variable to $.
 When running the rule, the user will be prompted to give a value.
-After the dollar sign, you can also specify a default value, but this is not mantadory.
+After the dollar sign, you can also specify a default value, but this is not mandatory.

 ```
 promptRule{